 They are hit and miss with whole grains.
 In the recipes we received this time, there were refined grains like pearled couscous but also whole grains like quinoa and farro.

 How did it taste?
 Delicious.
 Consistently.
 That’s another remarkable quality about Green Chef compared to the other kits I’ve tried.
 It’s really, really good and I’m rarely disappointed by a meal.
 They must do some serious recipe testing to keep shipping out winners, week after week.

 You can personalize things a bit, too.
 I don’t like mushrooms so if we have a recipe that includes them I uninclude them.
 And my palate is a bit sensitive to spice, so I usually use only half the seasoning packet if I suspect it might be too fiery.

 Another notable thing about Green Chef is their attention to side dishes.
 Many of the dinner kits I’ve tried provide the main dish only, and I’m left to scrounge for something else to round out the meal like fruit or vegetables.
-But with Green Chef there is almost always at least 2 items.
-For the quesadilla meal we had a side of beans and a generous side of pineapple salsa that almost felt like a salad.
-For the bowl recipes, they feel like complete meals with a main vegetable- or bean-based topping, a cooked grain, and a side vegetable.
+But with Green Chef there are almost always at least 2 items.
+For example, if the main dish is apricot-glazed tofu, it will have sides like roasted potato wedges and green salad.
+For the bowl recipes, they feel like complete meals-in-one with a main vegetable- or bean-based topping, a cooked grain, and a vegetable.

 – The ingredients for each meal come conveniently packaged all together in one paper sack.
 This isn’t true of other companies, where everything for the week comes in the box and it all needs to be sorted or searched for in the recesses of the fridge when it’s time to cook.
 But with Green Chef, if you’re having Barbecue Chickpea Bowl for dinner, just grab the one Barbecue Chickpea Bowl sack out of the fridge and start cooking.